+Description Utilise low-loss transformers to the latest Ecodesign standard (note: this action was previously amorphous core technology, which has a superior losses performance compared to Tier 2).
 Background Modern transformers used 'cold-rolled grain-oriented' (CRGO) silicone steel (and often referred to as CROSS) cores.
 The no-load (or fixed) losses in these transformers are typically in the order of 1 kW for distribution transformers.
 Opportunity During 2015-23 we trialled the use of a different core material; amorphous steel.
 These transformers are referred to as amorphous core transformers, and typically have half the no-load losses.
 Options Recent EC legislation has resulted in significant progress of CRGO transformer losses, where as of early 2020, designs are still being finalised to comply with these latest legal requirements.
 The base-case option is to utilise the most modern CRGO transformers; whilst the most ambitious option is to adopt amorphous transformers.
 Proposal We have undertaken detailed analysis (consisting of several hundred cost-benefit analyses) to determine that amorphous transformers provide the highest net present value to our customers when incorporating the societal cost of losses.
-With the exception a handful of scenarios, we proposed to widely adopt amorphous core transformers, subject to confirmation of the long term asset integrity, when compared to the long lifespan required.
-This proposal, is however impacted by Ofgem's final determination late 2022, which did not appropriately fund such an ambitious losses initiative which would provide net benefit to customers.
-As such, the proposal is to revert to Tier 2 standard transformers, which will also provide significant benefit to customers when compared to the counterfactual of higher-loss legacy transformers.
+With the exception of a handful of scenarios, we proposed to widely adopt amorphous core transformers, subject to confirmation of the long term asset integrity, when compared to the long lifespan required.
+This proposal, was however impacted by Ofgem's final determination late 2022, which did not appropriately fund such an ambitious losses initiative which would provide net benefit to customers.
+As such, the proposal is now to revert to Tier 2 standard transformers, which will also provide significant benefit to customers when compared to the counterfactual of higher-loss legacy transformers.
 Action type Adopt.
 Losses impact High.
-There is, however an unfortunate missed-opportunity by note using AMT, where the weighted average (per unit) losses savings of AMT when compared to an Ecodesign tier 2 transformers is 0.25 MWh p.a., which across 12,000 units equates to 3 GWh losses saving.
+There is, however, an unfortunate missed-opportunity by not using AMT, where the weighted average (per unit) losses savings of AMT when compared to an Ecodesign Tier 2 transformers is 0.25 MWh p.a., which across 12,000 units equates to 3 GWh losses saving.
 Despite this there is still a significant saving associated with simply replacing the high loss legacy transformer with a more modern 'Tier 2' unit.
-Scorecard Metrics In our Losses Strategy submitted with our 2023-28 business plan, we were working on the assumption that we were to replacing and/or install roughly 15,00 units of HV/LV transformers, and 80% were suitable for AMT, we proposed 12,000 units as a 2023-28 target.
-The funding for this, however, was not appropriate in Ofgem's final determination, hence we are instead proposing that 15,000 units of Tier 2 continues to be tracked as the benefits of this are still significant to customers.
+Scorecard Metrics In our Losses Strategy submitted with our 2023-28 business plan, we were working on the assumption that we were to replace and/or install roughly 15,000 units of HV/LV transformers, and 80% were suitable for AMT, we proposed 12,000 units as a 2023-28 target.
+The funding for this, however, was not appropriate in Ofgem's final determination, hence in our 2023 Losses Strategy, we instead proposed that 15,000 units were to be replaced with Tier 2 transformers as the benefits of this are still significant to customers.
 Note: The volume driver is not losses, and therefore the total number of HV/LV transformers is subject to change, and the final decision on the use of AMTs is subject to the final review of 2015-23 learning of AMTs, together with the outcome of competitive tender events.
+2024 update Further work that we have undertaken sampling the different groups of our transformers, highlighted that fewer of our transformers need replacing due to PCB-contamination; leading to a new target number of 10,000 transformers in total (7,000 due to PCB contamination (Action 1.1.5) and 3,000 (load related)).
+48 Ecodesign Tier 2 transformers have been installed so far in ED2 (load-related), leading to a total of 802 Ecodesign Tier 2 transformer replacements (load-related, PCB contaminated and pre-1958).